Lemoyne, Nebraska

 Lemoyne is an unincorporated community and census-designated place in northwestern Keith County, Nebraska, United States.
-As of the 2010 census it had a population of 82.
+As of the 2020 census, Lemoyne had a population of 44.

 It lies along Nebraska Highway 92 on the northern shore of Lake C.W.
 McConaughy, 20 mi by road north of the city of Ogallala, the county seat of Keith County.

 Although Lemoyne is unincorporated, it has a post office, with the ZIP code of 69146.

 History

 Founding

 In 1909, the Union Pacific Railroad completed a branch line through the North Platte Valley.
 Lemoyne Jacobs, a local landowner, had strongly petitioned Union Pacific to build the line and later allowed the railroad to build it through his property.
 In 1911, the town of Lemoyne was surveyed and named in honor of Jacobs' active role in bringing the railroad to the area.

 The town grew steadily throughout the early 1900s.
 In 1915, the Lemoyne School District was formed for 19 enrolled students.
 The following year the Western Bridge Construction Company built a bridge across the nearby North Platte River with bond money.
-In 1918, local businessmen invested $3,500, roughly $59,000 today, to build a hotel in the town.
+In 1918, local businessmen invested $3,500, roughly $77,000 today, to build a hotel in the town.
 By 1924, the town had a population of 200 residents, served by Bethany Presbyterian Church (1919) and an expanded school.